 You can execute a C0 program by either compiling it into executable code or loading it into an interpreter.
-You invoke the C0 compiler (cc0) and interpreter (coin) from the Linux command line
+You invoke the C0 compiler (cc0) and interpreter (coin) from the command line.

-The compiler translates your program into a lower level (machine) version of the code that can be executed by the computer.
-It first checks for syntax errors and will abort with an error message if it finds any.
+The compiler translates your program into a lower level (machine) version of the code that can be executed by your computer.
+It first checks for syntax errors and will abort with an error message if it finds a syntax error.

-(4.h) Be sure you're in the sample directory, then compile your c0 code using the cc0 compiler:
+(4.h) Compile your code using the cc0 compiler:

-'''

 % cc0 -d factorial.c0

-'''